What to Expect From Your Complimentary Consultation

 A No-Pressure, No-Cost First Step

-Your initial consultation with Vineyard Wealth Group is completely complimentary, with no obligation to move forward.
-This is your opportunity to ask questions, explore your financial goals, and understand whether our guidance can meaningfully support your long-term plans.
+Your initial consultation is completely complimentary, with no obligation to move forward.
+Ask questions, explore your financial goals, and understand whether our guidance can meaningfully support your long-term plans.

 Confidentiality You Can Trust

 Everything you share during your meeting is strictly confidential.
-As a fiduciary investment advisor led by a CERTIFIED FINANCIAL PLANNER™ (CFP®) professional, we are committed to maintaining your privacy, protecting your information, and always acting in your best interest.
+As a fiduciary investment advisor led by Grant Joiner, CFP® and EA, we are committed to maintaining your privacy, protecting your information, and always acting in your best interest.

 Bringing the right information helps us create a clear and accurate picture of your financial life.
 But please don’t worry about having everything perfectly organized.
 Some people bring in extensive documentation, some people bring in none.
 We’re here to meet you where you are.
 Everyone comes in at a different place, and it’s normal to feel a mix of emotions around money.
 We offer clarity, not judgment.